Skip to main content

 "Light and specifically natural light is the biggest external factor that affects sleep," Holmes said on Friday.

-"When we get outside and expose ourselves to natural light, light enters the IV of the retina and it activates cells that then transmit signals to our brain that activate certain systems and that can kind of help resynchronize our sleep-wake cycle.
+"When we get outside and expose ourselves to natural light, light enters the eye via the retina and it activates cells that then transmit signals to our brain that activate certain systems and that can kind of help resynchronize our sleep-wake cycle.
 So, on any given day, not just this weekend, getting out, exposing yourself to as much daylight as you possibly can."

 Exercise

-Holmes says the biggest challenge with the switch to standard time and the loss of one hour this weekend is falling asleep on Sunday.
+Holmes says the biggest challenge with the switch to standard time and one hour time adjustment this weekend is falling asleep on Sunday.

 As you're outside this weekend, try to get in some exercise.